fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 fprime-util build
 ```

-!!! note
+> [!NOTE]
-    Fix any errors that occur before proceeding with the rest of the tutorial.
+> Fix any errors that occur before proceeding with the rest of the tutorial.

 #### Component State